Let's talkt-shirts!

 Putting the image on the emulsion

 Since emulsion is activated by light, the image must be transferred to the frame so that light can reach some parts of the emulsion and not others.
 In the early 1980’s, this was done by taping a clear carrier sheet on which the design was printed in opaque ink.
 Modern technology applies the design directly to the emulsion by a special ink-jet printer that uses an opaque wax.
-Next the screen is placed in a machine that has a high power light bulb.
+Next the screen is placed in a machine that uses a laser systetem to apply light to the areas not in your design.
 This causes the parts of the emulsion that are exposed to the light to harden.
-The parts of the design under the wax image remain soft and will dissolve with water.
-We place the exposed screen in a backlit washing cabinet and use water to remove the unhardened emulsion.
+The parts of the design that were not hit with the laser remain soft and will dissolve with water.
+We place the exposed screen in recycling water basin to remove the unhardened emulsion.
 This leaves the image areas open and the non image areas blocked.

 T-shirts loaded onto the platens being screen printed